 Foods can cause disease… or foods can cure disease.

 What if we had the ability to do an instant-results saliva test that could tell us at any given time of day which nutrients our body needed most?
 Then we proceeded to consume those foods next.
-When we begin to look at food as medicine and fuel, it’s easier to make better, healthier food choices and harder to choose that donut, french fries, soda or potato chips.
+When we begin to look at food as medicine and fuel, it’s easier to make better, healthier food choices and harder to choose that donut, french fries, soda or potato chips… the kinds of foods that give pleasure but not substance that your body needs.

 “Let food be thy medicine, and medicine be they food.”
 Hippocrates, 460-370 BC